herotc/bfa.herodamage.com/plugins/gatsby-plugin-herodamage-posts/README.md

 ```

 Then implement the `src/templates/blog-posts.js` template file.
-You can also implements a `src/templates/blog.js` template file to list the posts with a pagination.
+You can also implements a `src/pages/blog.js` page to list the posts with a pagination.